justinmimbs/dateselector-example/README.md

 ![dateselector.png](./screenshots/dateselector.png?raw=true)

-The `DateSelector` component can be used alone, or through the `DateSelectorDropdown` component.
+The `DateSelector` component can be used directly, or through the `DateSelectorDropdown` component.

 ```jsx
 <DateSelector